innovaTe-dev/wuproj/README.md

 # wuproj
-This is a showcase of my projects completed at Washburn University
+This is a showcase of my projects completed at WU